Starring in Langgaard Festival 2025

-On this page you can see all the performers at Langgaard Festival 2024.
+On this page you can read about the participating musicians, artists and speakers at Langgaard Festival 2025.

 Signe Asmussen